One reason for Seahawks’ road success? Everybody getting on the same bus to games

 The Seahawks, by any normal NFL standards, have been a solid road team the last few seasons and are 30-19-1 on the road since the 2013 season, the third-best record in the league in that time.

-But as coach Pete Carroll said Wednesday “you don’t ever assume that you get it and we have it nailed.’’
+But as coach Pete Carroll said Wednesday, “You don’t ever assume that you get it and we have it nailed.’’

 And one switch the Seahawks made this year is having all players ride the same bus to the game from the hotel on the road.
 The Seahawks have two options for riding the bus to the game — essentially three hours and two hours before the game — for players and staffers, and in past years players could go at either time.